oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 - `stable/kubernetes-dashboard` is the name of the *chart* to install.
 Helm will download the char from the repo and then execute it. if you had needed a specific chart version they you could have added a version specifier, for example `--version=1.2.3`

 - `--namespace kube-system` This tells helm to install the dashboard into the kube-system namespace.
-Namespaces are ways of partitioning the cluster to help you manage related resources
+Namespaces are ways of partitioning the cluster to help you manage related resources, they are similar to the way you organize files using folders on your computer.

 - `--set service.type=LoadBalancer` This tells help to configure the Kubernetes service associated with the dashboard as being immediately accessible via a load balancer.
 Normally you wouldn't do this for a range of reasons (more on these later) but as this is an overview lab we're doing this to avoid having to wait for DNS name propogation getting certificates.
 In a production environment you would of course do that.